 In the wake of the island country’s devastating earthquakes, Penn established the J/P Haitian Relief Organization.
 Vividminds won the foundation’s website project bid; the parties agreed on a $25,000 fee.

 Vividminds built the site, but J/P Haitian Relief wasn’t happy with the results.

 Mr. Penn called the design firm to complain, but executives at Vividminds didn’t bend.
 They informed Sean that the contract goals and stipulations were met and if he wanted more work done, it would be an additional $10,000.
 Outraged, Penn and J/P Haitian Relief decided to file suit, claiming the delivered website was “not up to standards”.

 The Cost of Good Design and Development

 These days, everybody has a website, and it’s possible to get a free (or nearly free) template site in a matter of hours.
-As a result, the value and importance of professional, custom design and development has significantly diminished in the eyes of the average business owner.
+As a result, the value and importance of professional, custom design and development has significantly diminished in some sectors.

-Most don’t understand the time, talent and multidisciplinary skills it takes to create an attractive and effective logo, website or advertisement.
+Unfortunately, many people don’t understand the time, talent, and multidisciplinary skills it takes to create an attractive and effective logo, website, or advertisement.

 For a firm the size of Vividminds, $25,000 sounds about right.
 Firstly, if you’re going to choose a high-profile firm, you’re going to pay high-profile prices.
 Moreover, several designers, developers and marketing experts most likely contributed to the J/P Haitian Relief project.